ArtFXDev/silex-doc/docs/td/Silex/Client/command-definition.md

 ```

 Here we use the SelectParameterMeta, wich is a dropdown that will return a string (the selected value).
 These parameters are different because they
-are actually functions that takes parameters.The full list won't be detailed here you can take a look at the [parameter types module](https://github.com/ArtFXDev/silex_client/blob/dev/silex_client/utils/parameter_types.py) for the full list of special parameters types.
+are actually functions that take parameters.
+The full list won't be detailed here, you can take a look at the [parameter types module](https://github.com/ArtFXDev/silex_client/blob/dev/silex_client/utils/parameter_types.py) for the full list of special parameter types.

 ## Command inheritance

 It is possible to inherit from an other command.
-It works just like normal inheritance in python exepts that the parameter will be merged
-with the parameters of the children.
+It works just like normal inheritance in python exept that the parameter will be merged with the parameters of the children.
 For the method overrides, you can just use `super()` like in normal python inheritance.